 Bitcoin is the only asset on this planet that is truely scarce and one that is not subject to the controls of a central entity.Bitcoin is scarce because:

-- No more bitcoin can be created once the max supply has been issued
+- No more bitcoin can be issued once the fixed supply limit has been reached

 The jist of it is, Bitcoin has a fixed supply and no central entity can change that to add more.
-When demand outweighs the supply, the value of bitcoin increases.
+When demand outweighs the supply, the price of bitcoin increases.

 To put things into perspective, there are double the number of millionaires than there are bitcoin.
 If every millionaire wanted to own bitcoin, they could only own less than 0.5 bitcoin each, mathematically speaking.
 In reality, it's far less.

 Below is the popular stock to flow model created by @100trillionUSD.
-Stock to flow measures the Bitcoin price based on the amount of circulating bitcoin and rate of new bitcoin being added to circulation.
+The model attempts to measure the Bitcoin price based on the amount of circulating bitcoin and rate of new bitcoin being added to circulation.

 Every country uses a monetary policy that involves something called quantitative easing.
 This is when a central entity controlled by a handful of people create large amounts of fiat currency out of thin air for "reasons" when they see fit.
 Did you know that in 2020, it's been estimated that the U.S. printed over 22% of ALL circulating US dollars that are in existence?